untoldengine/UntoldEngine/docs/Architecture/tilebasedstreaming.md

 ## Overview

-UntoldEngine implements a multi-tier proximity-based geometry streaming system for large outdoor scenes on Apple platforms (macOS, visionOS).
-The system streams geometry in and out of GPU memory based on camera distance, using a spatial octree for efficient range queries.
+UntoldEngine implements a multi-tier proximity-based geometry streaming system for large outdoor and indoor scenes on Apple platforms (macOS, visionOS).
+The system streams geometry in and out of GPU memory based on camera distance, using a spatial **octree** for efficient runtime range queries.
+Tile spatial partitioning in the manifest can follow either a uniform grid (v3) or a quadtree floor layout (v4) — see [Manifest Versions and Quadtree Partitioning](#manifest-versions-and-quadtree-partitioning).

 **Tier 1 — Tile streaming** (`TileComponent`): coarse-grained.
 Each tile is a whole USDC file covering a bounded region of the world.
 Tiles load and unload as the camera moves through the scene.